sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 To follow this tutorial, you need:

+1. A Public Cloud project in your OVHcloud account

 TODO - setup a Managed Kubernetes Cluster connected to a private network

 ### Setup and initialize the environment